How To Layer Heat Transfer Vinyl – Layering HTV With Cricut

 Layering HTV is an easy way to give dimension and color to your shirt designs!

 While not all types of HTV can be used as a base layer, most standard varieties can be.
-I’ll show you how to layer heat transfer vinyl using Siser EasyWeed while making a sweet fox tee for my daughter.
+I’ll show you how to layer heat transfer vinyl using Siser EasyWeed while making this sweet fox tee for my daughter.